 100 mg vial: Using a sterile syringe, 20 ml of sodium chloride 9 mg/ml (0.9%) solution for infusion should slowly be injected into a vial of Abraxane over a minimum of 1 minute.

-250 mg vial: Using a sterile syringe, 50 ml of sodium chloride 9 mg/ml (0.9%) solution for infusion should slowly be injected into a vial of Abraxane over a minimum of 1 minute.

 The solution should be directed onto the inside wall of the vial.
 The solution should not be injected directly onto the powder as this will result in foaming.

 Once the addition is complete, the vial should be allowed to stand for a minimum of 5 minutes to ensure proper wetting of the solid.
 Then, the vial should gently and slowly be swirled and/or inverted for at least 2 minutes until complete redispersion of any powder occurs.
 The generation of foam must be avoided.
 If foaming or clumping occurs, the dispersion must stand for at least 15 minutes until foam subsides.